Process for discontinuing a Program/Concentration or Minor

 Responsibility for discontinuing any approved program, especially a degree, rests with the campus; discontinuation procedures are outlined in Academic Senate policy S99-04.
 (Minors follow a slightly different process; see information following Program Discontinuation.)
 View our checklist for discontinuing a program.
 We now have a Discontinuation Proposal form to assist with preparing necessary materials and obtaining the proper signature approvals.

-We highly recommend notifying the UGS office of your intent to discontinue a program as soon as possible as it directly affects the admission offerings of the campus.
-Programs should notify UGS no later than April of the Spring semester to ensure the program can be removed from admission and catalog materials.
+We highly recommend notifying the GUP office of your intent to discontinue a program as soon as possible as it directly affects the admission offerings of the campus.
+Programs should notify GUP no later than April of the Spring semester to ensure the program can be removed from admission and catalog materials.

 The campus recommendation for discontinuation is then reviewed by the Chancellor's Office for assessment of system and statewide impact.